 But maybe they’re wrong, just as they were wrong about PFOA.

 If cancer, like so many diseases, is multifactorial, how can we know for sure?
 Maybe exposure to small amounts of PTFE doesn’t cause cancer, but what if PTFE is combined with high levels of dioxin in the diet?
 What if PTFE accumulates more rapidly in an individual with SOD2 polymorphisms that slow the body’s ability to clear free radicals?
 What if someone with a genetic predisposition to cancer gets exposed to PTFE, and the PTFE is the “match” that turns on the cancer?

 Studies that looked at PTFE, PFOA and Cancer

-What about studies in rats that show PTFE causes cancer?
+Study in rats that show PTFE causes cancer.
 (R)

-What about the factory workers in plants that make TFE, and their increased risk for cancer?
+Factory workers in plants that make TFE, and their increased risk for cancer.
 (R)

-What about population studies that link exposure to PFOA to increased cancer risk?
+Population studies that link PFOA exposure to increased cancer risk.
 (R)

 Teflon proponents would probably say, “yes, PTFE only degrades after exposure to very high heat, and you’d only reach that level if you left the pan empty over an open flame for an extended time.”
 Maybe.
 But do we know for sure that there are no emissions that result from a Teflon pan being heated for 20-30 minutes at medium heat, or at high heat?
 What about people who put Teflon pans in the oven at high temperatures?